Brett-Parker/streamdeck-satisfactory/README.md

 ## Welcome

-This repo is a plugin for Elgato Stream Deck and specificall for the video game Satisfactory!
+This repo is a plugin for Elgato Stream Deck and specifically for the video game Satisfactory!